lsst-tstn/tstn-024/index.rst

 Jupyter notebooks
 =================
+..
+    Do we need to mention Nublado in the text?

 The notebook server available at the summit control network is built on top of the `DM science platform`_, augmented with `Telescope and Site observatory control package`_.
-They allow users to combine observatory control activities with data analysis in a highly interactive web-based interface.
+Notebooks allow users to combine observatory control activities with data analysis in a highly interactive web-based interface.
-This includes analysis of data from the EFD.
+This includes analysis of data queried the EFD.

 .. _nublado:
 .. _DM science platform: https://nb.lsst.io